slynch-a11y/sarah_e_lynch/src/markdown/blog/automated-accessibility-testing-with-axe.md

 ## Axe-Core

 The [axe-core API](https://github.com/dequelabs/axe-core) is a powerful tool for testing HTML-based UIs (user interfaces).
-Axe-core is the leader in accessibility testing and is found in a [large number of accessibility projects](https://github.com/dequelabs/axe-core/blob/develop/doc/projects.md).
+Axe-core is found in a [large number of accessibility projects](https://github.com/dequelabs/axe-core/blob/develop/doc/projects.md).
 Some popular Deque products with the axe-core testing engine include the [Axe DevTools browser extension (for Chrome, Firefox, and Edge)](https://www.deque.com/axe/browser-extensions/), testing framework integrations such as with [WebdriverJS](https://www.npmjs.com/package/@axe-core/webdriverjs), and a simple to use CLI (command line interface) known as [axe-core CLI](https://www.npmjs.com/package/@axe-core/cli).
 Community projects include [Chrome DevTool’s Lighthouse](https://github.com/GoogleChrome/lighthouse), [Microsoft’s Accessibility Insights for Web](https://accessibilityinsights.io/), [Storybook-addon-a11y](https://github.com/storybookjs/storybook/tree/master/addons/a11y), and many testing framework integrations, such as [jest-axe](https://github.com/nickcolley/jest-axe) and [cypress-axe](https://github.com/component-driven/cypress-axe).
 The axe-core script can be used alone, but it’s most effective when used within the testing framework and Continuous Integration pipeline you have (or should have) already established.

 ## Test the UI (All the UI)